mpv-player/mpv/DOCS/man/options.rst

     generated.

     This option is not set by default, and thus will write screenshots to the directory from which mpv was started.
+In pseudio-gui mode (see `PSEUDO GUI MODE`_), this is set to the desktop.

 ``--screenshot-jpeg-quality=<0-100>``
     Set the JPEG quality level.
 Higher means better quality.
 The default is 90.